JANERUBBISHTOEAT/ASCII-generator/README.md

 ### v3.2 - Split `mean` and `text` + minor optimizations

 ![split-maen-text](./demo/split-mean-text.png)
-> Splitting `mean` and `text` decreases bottleneck time to 0.06 seconds, yielding a theoretical throughput of 16.67 fps and an actual performance of 17-20 fps.
+> Splitting `mean` and `text` decreases bottleneck time to 0.06 seconds, yielding a theoretical performance of 16.67 fps and an actual performance of 17-20 fps.
 > (4K, file-to-file)

-### Next steps
+## Next steps

 Move time-consuming functions to separate threads to further improve performance.